thl-texts/tibetan_text_scripts/README.md

 *Note:* To get out of the virtual environment, either close the terminal or type `deactivate`

+## Inserting Milestones into Chunked Texts Based on OCR (Kama)

+This is the process to take chunked texts of a Kama volume and insert the milestones.
+1. Copy volume chunked files into the workspace\in folder
+2. Run `insert_milestones.py -v 96 -s 8` where `-v` is the volume number and `-s` is the page that the volume starts on, skipping introductory TOC etc., i.e., the first page of first text.
+3. Run `add_styles2docx.py -i workspace/out -a -m`

+Other options include:
+* `-b` (blank pages skipped in scan so scan image number doesn't count them),
+* `-br` (pages which represent a new file to force a break when script not working properly),
+* `-c` Clear files from in and out folders and copy in new raw chunk files for the volume in question,
+* `-d` turn on debugging.

 ## Overall Process for Conversion of Sambhota Files

 The conversion process is a multi-stepped process that requires both a Mac and a Windows machine to proceed